atomix/atomix/README.md

 #### Log configuration

 Each replica of each resource in the Copycat cluster writes to a separate, configurable log.
+Logs are defined in the resource configuration via the `setLog` and `withLog` methods.
+Copycat provides several different log implementations for different use cases:
+* `FileLog` - A simple `FileChannel` based log.
+This is the default log for most Copycat data structures.
+* `BufferedLog` - An in-memory log implementation built on `TreeMap`.
+* `ChronicleLog` - A very efficient [Chronicle Queue](https://github.com/OpenHFT/Chronicle-Queue) based log.

 Many resource configuration options involve configuring the log itself.
 Users can configure the performance and reliability of all Copycat logs by tuning the underlying file log configuration options, for instance, by configuring the frequency with which Copycat flushes logs to disk.

 ```java
 EventLogConfig config = new EventLogConfig()